saipulrx/dbt_bigquery/README.md

-# Exercise dbt and Bigquery
+# Hands On dbt and Bigquery
 This repository for course dbt and bigquery in digitalskola

 ## Table of Content
 1) Install dbt core and dbt-bigquery
 2) Setup BigQuery connection for dbt
 3) Testing dbt connection
-4) ELT Data Architecture
+4) ELT Data Architecture & Data Modelling
 5) Upload raw data files
 6) Create models
 7) Create test